Book Series Studies in Medieval and Early Renaissance Art History

 Summary

-Spaces where little has changed for more than five centuries are rare, but in Protestant Germany, we find some remarkable examples.
-The wealth of medieval art in Lutheran churches is unparalleled; contrary to what is usually assumed, Lutherans were generally tolerant of medieval church interiors, frequently maintaining or altering the use of many furnishings or simply accepting them as neutral adiaphora – things of only minor importance.
-This phenomenon has been termed the “preserving power of Lutheranism”.
-As a consequence, it is in Lutheran churches that we can gain the most insight into what churches looked like before the Reformation, not only in Germany but also across the Latin West.
+The wealth of medieval art found in Germany’s Protestant churches is unparalleled; contrary to what is generally believed, Lutherans were often tolerant to medieval church interiors, maintaining or altering the use of furnishings and images or simply accepting them as neutral things (adiaphora) and as objects of tradition.
+In consequence, it is the country’s Lutheran churches that offer the most insight into what churches looked like before the Reformation, not only in Germany but even across the Latin West.

-This book, illustrated with over 500 colour photographs by the author, provides a visual approach to Germany’s best-preserved medieval church interiors.
-Case studies are taken from across the country and include churches of all types, from monumental cathedrals and abbey churches to modest country parishes.
-A presentation of twenty-five outstanding examples is followed by analysis of the primary reasons for the survival of medieval art during five centuries of Protestantism.
+This book, illustrated with over 500 colour photographs by the author, visually explores Germany’s best medieval church interiors.
+A presentation of twenty-five outstanding examples is followed by analysis of the primary factors in the survival of medieval art through five centuries of Protestantism.
 Then, ten thematic chapters discuss the most important furnishings, including altars and their decorations, tabernacles, stalls and benches, screens, pulpits, sculptures, and baptismal fonts.

 TABLE OF CONTENTS